 In cases of suspected cheating or collaboration among participants, organizers reserve the right to disqualify all involved students and report their names to their respective schools.

-During March 2026, the second phase of the Italian Cybersecurity Olympics selection will take place.
+The second selection phase for the Italian Cybersecurity Olympiad will be held on Tuesday, March 17, 2026.
 This phase will consist of a "Capture The Flag" (CTF) competition in Jeopardy format, lasting 4 hours.
-This type of competition includes a series of practical problems (called challenges) to be solved using programming languages and/or specific tools.
-Each challenge will correspond to a hidden string, called a flag, through which students can demonstrate they have correctly solved the exercise.
-Participants will be presented with 10 to 12 challenges, each worth between 50 and 300 points.
-The leaderboard will be displayed anonymously in real-time throughout the competition, allowing each student to track their position.
+This type of competition includes a series of practical questions (called challenges), to be solved using programming languages and/or specific tools.
+Each challenge will require obtaining a hidden string, called a flag, through which students can demonstrate that they have correctly solved the exercise.
+Students will be offered between 10 and 12 challenges, each with a score ranging from 50 to 300 points.
+The ranking will be displayed, anonymously, in real time for the entire duration of the competition, so that each student can always check their position.

-The challenges will cover topics such as programming, network security, cryptography, web security, and software security.
-In the training material section of the Olympics website, there are links to introductory lessons on all these topics, while the training portal offers over 300 challenges for practice, ranging from basic to advanced levels on the various topics covered.
-The portal also includes past tests and simulations.
-Commented solutions for the 2022, 2023, 2024 and 2025 regional selection challenges are also available in the training material section.
+The challenges will focus on programming, network security, cryptography, web security, and software security.
+The teaching materials section of the Olympics website contains links to introductory lessons on all these topics, while the training portal offers more than 300 challenges for training, from basic to advanced levels, on the various topics covered.
+The same portal also contains tests and simulations from previous years.
+The commented solutions to the challenges of the 2022, 2023, 2024, and 2025 regional selections are also available in the teaching materials section.

-In cases of suspected cheating, students may be required to present the procedure and/or code used to reach their solution at the end of the competition.
-As in the previous phase, organizers reserve the right to exclude and report all involved students to their schools.
+In case of suspected copying, students may be asked, at the end of the competition, to show the procedure and/or code used to arrive at the solution.
+As with the previous phase, the organizers reserve the right to exclude from the competition and report to their respective schools any students involved in these cases.

-The national finals of the 2026 Italian Cybersecurity Olympics will be held in April 2026.
+The national final of the Italian Cybersecurity Olympics 2026 will be held from 17 to 19 April 2026 at the Grand Hotel Salerno..
 Like the regional selection, this competition will be an individual Jeopardy-style CTF, but it will have a total duration of 7 hours.
 Participants will be presented with 12 challenges of varying difficulty on the same topics as the regional selection.

 All those selected from the regional selection, as well as up to one teacher from each finalist's school, are invited to the national competition.
 For all event participants, food and accommodation will be provided for the entire duration of the event, with management and organization fully handled by the organizers.
 Travel must be arranged independently by all participants and will be reimbursed after the event according to the guidelines communicated to the finalists.